merkle-open/SitecoreBlog/docs/_posts/2023-12-14-how-i-corrupted-the-database-with-the-shared-checkbox.md

 $infoList | Format-Table
 ```

 This script will retrieve the English version of the Image field for every item.
-If field has a value, it is written to the German version as well.
+If the field has a value, it is written to the German version as well.

 This fixed my problem at least for all the items, that had an English version.